UW-INFO442-AU23/WeCare/README.md

 The aim of our project is to bridge this gap of awareness, believing that enlightenment and awareness-building are vital tools in the battle against the global hunger crisis.

+## Features
+- Quiz
+- Resources
+- Favorite charities
+- Log in and customize profile

 ## Installation & Setup

 1. Clone the repository to your local machine.